 Clean it: Break out the stepladder and your vacuum's hose attachment (or a wet/dry vac).
 A small hand broom and dustpan will do the trick, too.
 The space will likely not accumulate enough dust to warrant a cleaning every week, but once a month or so will do the trick.
 Do this task first so any stray dust lands on surfaces you have yet to clean.

 Any standing water that lingers after a shower or bath breeds mold, fungi, and staph bacteria, says Jackie Harmon, owner of Healthy Clean green cleaning company.
-"Whirlpool tubs are the worst because water gets trapped in the pipes, so dirt buildup and possibly mold is spouted out during use."

 Clean it: Your tub or shower surface should be dried off after each use to reduce bacteria growth.
 Disinfect regularly, too -- up to three times weekly for tubs used daily by multiple family members.
 To do so, Harmon recommends filling a spray bottle with a product that contains at least 3 percent hydrogen peroxide, and keeping that near the tub.
 Lightly mist a dry tub, and you're done.
 "No need to wipe it up because hydrogen peroxide evaporates quickly," Harmon says.
 For whirlpool tubs, cycle disinfectant through the pipes monthly according to manufacturer's directions.